 Real Estate Investment Trusts

-In terms of total returns, short-term corporate bonds declined 0.18% during the quarter but gained 2.36% for the year.
-Intermediate corporates fell 1.84% during the quarter but rose 4.04% in 2016.
-Short-term municipal bonds declined 1.07% for the quarter but increased 0.07% for the year.
-Intermediate-term municipal bonds fell 3.74% for the quarter and 0.45% for the year.
+The total returns for short-term municipal bonds were –0.65% for the quarter and 1.61% for the year.
+Intermediate-term municipal bonds fell 0.09% for the quarter but gained 4.70% for the year.
 Revenue bonds outperformed general obligation bonds for the year.